 - which means the governments gets more taxes from individuals as well as businesses.

-So what tends to happen is the the Australian Dollar Will be a lot stronger than any currency pair that it pairs up with, like AUDUSD.
+So what tends to happen is the the Australian Dollar has the chance to be stronger than any currency pair that it pairs up with, like AUDUSD.

 This is a very basic explanation of how fundamental analysts look at the underlying fundamental data to predict or forecast the movement of price in the future and then trade based on that information.